gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 are the same regardless of the levels of the other variable.

-    * You can describe the deviations from baseline as in Chapter \@ref(chapter3), but for each variable, noting that you are controlling for the variable.
+    * You can describe the deviations from baseline as in Chapter \@ref(chapter3), but for each variable, noting that you are controlling for the other variable.

-\indent Some statisticians might have different recommendations for dealing with interactions and main effects, especially in the context of evidence of an interaction.
+\indent Some statisticians might have different recommendations for dealing with interactions and main effects, especially in the context of models with interactions.
 We have chosen to focus on tests for interactions to screen for "real" interactions and then interpret the interaction plots aided by the Tukey's HSD for determining which combinations of levels are detectably different.
 Some suggest exploring the main